Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ---
-Title: 'Bitwise Operators'
+Title: 'Bitwise-Operators'
-Description: 'C++ supports different types of bitwise operators that can perform operations on integers on bit level, types of Bitwise Operators supported in C++ are: - & Bitwise AND - | Bitwise OR - << Bitwise Left Shift - >> Bitwise Right Shift - ~ Bitwise Complement  - ^ Bitwise XOR'
+Description: 'C++ supports different types of bitwise operators that can perform operations on integers on bit level, types of Bitwise Operators supported in C++ are:`
 Subjects:
   - 'Computer Science'
   - 'Game Development'